California man freed after 15 years for shaken baby death

-SACRAMENTO, Calif.
-(AP) — A California man who spent 15 years in prison for shaking his baby to death was freed Saturday, one day after a judge set aside his conviction.
+A California man who spent 15 years in prison for shaking his baby to death was freed, one day after a judge set aside his conviction.

 Zavion Johnson, 34, walked out of the Sacramento County jail, where he was being held while his court case was heard.
 He had been serving a sentence of 25 years to life at a state prison in Vacaville.

-Johnson was "both loving and trying to adjust to freedom," said his attorney, Paige Kaneb with the Northern California Innocence Project at Santa Clara University School of Law.
+Johnson was "both loving and trying to adjust to freedom," said his lawyer, Paige Kaneb with the Northern California Innocence Project at Santa Clara University School of Law.

 Johnson was convicted of second-degree murder in the 2001 death of his daughter, Nadia.